srijs/NLTextView/README.md

 Syntax highlighting is controlled by the properties `highlightDefinition` and `highlightTheme`.

-`highlightDefintion` is a mapping of hightlight identifiers to highlight regular expressions.
+`highlightDefinition` is a mapping of hightlight identifiers to highlight regular expressions.
 For example:

 ```
 @{@"number": @"[0-9]+",